 Now, who wants to take a big bite?
 Don’t eat before going to the BBQ you were invited to this summer, just bring this flavorful, hearty, dairy free dish instead!
 Be prepared to share because omnivores are going to love it, too.
 By the way, this pairs magnificently with a margarita!

-If you try it, please leave me a comment below with your feedback.
+If you try it, please leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - 16 oz rotini noodles (or your fave noodle, gluten free if desired), cooked according to package directions